Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Experiments

 \subsection{Baselines}

-The empirical evaluation includes representative methods that address parametric PDE modeling from distinct architectural perspectives.

-Parameter-conditioned physics-informed architectures are represented by P$^2$INN~\cite{cho2024p2inn} and PI-DeepONet~\cite{wang2021learn}.
-P$^2$INN introduces an explicit encoder for PDE coefficients and integrates parameter representations into a shared solution network.
-PI-DeepONet extends operator learning with physics-informed regularization and learns mappings conditioned on both initial states and coefficients.
-These approaches provide reference points for parameter-aware operator approximation under physics constraints.
+The empirical evaluation groups baselines by modeling principle.
+Static coordinate regressors include PINN-style networks that accept $(\pmb{x},t,\pmb{\mu})$ as direct inputs.
+Parameter-conditioned physics-informed models are represented by P$^2$INN~\cite{cho2024parameterized}, which encodes PDE parameters into a solution manifold.

-Continuous-time latent dynamics models are included through DINO~\cite{yin2022dino} and PIDO~\cite{wang2025pido}, both of which evolve latent representations via Neural ODE formulations~\cite{chen2018neural}.
-These models emphasize temporal consistency through continuous integration and have demonstrated strong performance in long-horizon forecasting.
-In most formulations, parameter information and spatial encoding are embedded within a unified latent state, and instance-specific inference may involve auto-decoding mechanisms~\cite{park2019deepsdf}.

-Meta-learning-based solvers are represented by MAD~\cite{huang2022meta}, which leverages cross-task pre-training to accelerate adaptation to new parameter instances.
-Its formulation focuses on rapid fine-tuning across task distributions rather than constructing a globally shared parameter-conditioned dynamics manifold.
+Latent dynamics models include DINO~\cite{yin2023dino} and PIDO~\cite{wang2025pido}, both of which evolve latent representations through Neural ODEs~\cite{chen2018neural}.
+These methods emphasize continuous-time forecasting, although instance-specific inference may involve auto-decoding mechanisms~\cite{park2019deepsdf}.
+Meta-learning solvers are represented by MAD~\cite{huang2022meta}, which adapts across task distributions through latent optimization rather than a globally shared parameter-conditioned dynamics manifold.

-All baseline models are trained under comparable settings using publicly available implementations or carefully reimplemented versions consistent with their original specifications.
+All baselines share the same parameter, time splits, and evaluation grid.
+Method-specific differences in training data, optimization updates, parameter counts, ODE solvers, and test-time adaptation are recorded explicitly rather than subsumed under a general claim of equal computation budgets.